maurcabezas/PyFoldSyn/README.md

 The operations are logged to both a log file and the terminal, including all file operations such as creation, copying, and removal.
 Additionally, the synchronization interval can be manually specified (in seconds).

+This project utilizes object-oriented programming (OOP) to provide a modular, scalable, and maintainable solution.
+This makes the code easier to manage and extend when we decide to include complex features in the future.

 ## Principal adventajes

 - **One-way and accurate synchronization**: The program synchronizes the folder source's contents exactly and identically to the folder replica using the MD5 hash calculations for verification.